 Specify the Spencer in any home or building you design, for use with steam, vapor or hot water systems.
 Expect it to save your client enough in its lifetime to pay your entire fee, and it will.
-Just as important to you is the fact that in saving it will give better, more uniform logs burn through and fall between the andirons.
-Suppose you could place a store of logs above the fire.
-Ar soon so one burned through, an-other would roll down to take its place.
-That's how the Spencer Magazine feeds fresh fuel to the sloping Gable - Grate.
+Just as important to you is the fact that in saving it will give better, more uniform

 When you build a fire in a fireplace, where do you put the kindling?
 At the bottom, of course.
 And that is where you light the fire-for fire burns up.
-The Spencer Gable-Grate is sloped to make fire burn up-hill, the way it burns easiest and best.
+The Spencer Gable-Grate is sloped to make fire burn up-hill, the way it burns ensiest and best.
+You've seen logs hurn nrough and fail between he andirons.
+Suppose you ould place a store of logs bave the fire.
+As soon as ne burned through, anther would roll down to ake its place.
+That's how he Spencer Magnzine eeds fresh fuel to the loping Gable - Grate.

 heat.
 Arbitrary ratings are no longer used to measure Spencer efficiency.
 Instead, a guarantee of actual cast iron column radiation capacity in square feet is given for each Spencer.
 You know how much it saves, and you know how much it heats.
 Write for illustrations, descriptions and guaranteed capacities of new Spencer Heaters for any size and type of building.
-Spencer Heating Company, Division of Lycoming Manufacturing Company, Williamsport, Pa.
+Spencer Heating Company, Division of Lycoming ManuJacturing Company, Williamsport, Pa.

-How Los Angeles solved its City Hall heating problem
+How Los Angeles solved its City Hall

-LOS ANGELES CITY HALL, ECONOMICALLY, EFFICIENTLY HEATED BY FOUR No. 51⁄2 JOHNSON ROTARY OIL BURNERS INSTALLED BY ENGLISH & LAUER, OIL BURNER SPECIALISTS John C. Austin, Albert C. Martin, John Parkinson, Associate Architects Holmes & Sanborn, Construction Engineers, Mechanical Equipment Lohman Bros., Heating Contractors
+LOS ANGELES CITY HALL, ECONOMICALLY, EFFICIENTLY HEATED BY FOUR No. 51⁄2 JOHNSON ROTARY OIL BURNERS INSTALLED BY ENGLISH & LAUER, OIL BURNER SPECIALISTS John C. Austin, Albert C. Martin, John Parkinson, Associate Architects Holmes & Sanborn, Construction Engineers, Mechanical Equipment Lohman Bros., Heating Contractors heating problem